rrumale/machine-learning-live-labs/oml-services/preparation/preparation.md

 ## Task 4:  Create the OMLUSER user

-* Returning in the Autonomous Database instance Tools tab, click on the **Open Oracle ML User Administration**
+* Returning in the Autonomous Database instance, click on Tools tab and click on the **Open Oracle ML User Administration**
 ![ADB-instance-home](images/prerequisites-screenshot-13.jpg)

 * In the Oracle Machine Learning Database Administrator credentials page enter the username: **ADMIN** and his password.